 - Encourage your teen to go out and play.

-- Help her dedicate time for her various interests and hobbies.
+- Help them dedicate time for their various interests and hobbies.

 - Doing this will not only refresh your teenager’s mind but will also be a good investment of time into enhancing skills.